IMsumitkumar/python-basics-QnA/Functions.md

 This way, you can create a function that can be used as a class property.
 It allows you to encapsulate the internal representation of the class attribute and also you can add validation checks, or perform additional operations when the attribute is accessed, set or deleted.

-###  How do you create a function that can be used as a abstract method ?
+### Q:  How do you create a function that can be used as a abstract method ?

 In Python, you can create a function that can be used as an abstract method by using the `abc.abstractmethod` decorator from the `abc` module and by defining the class as an abstract class using the `ABC` class from `abc` module.